Carlos-93/laravel-education-center/README.md

     ```bash
     cp .env.example .env
     ```

-    Make sure to set up your database connection details in the `.env` file.
+    Update the database connection details in the `.env` file.

-6. Generate an application key:
+7. Generate an application key:
     ```bash
     php artisan key:generate
     ```
-7. Run the migrations and seed the database (optional):
+8. Run the migrations and seed the database (optional):
     ```bash
     php artisan migrate --seed
     ```
-8. Start the local development server:
+9. Start the local development server:
     ```bash
     php artisan serve
     ```
-    You should now be able to access the application at http://localhost:8000.
+    Access the application at http://localhost:8000.

 ## About Laravel